ai-cfia/membrane-backend/README.md

 flask --app .\test1app.py run --port=4000
 ```

-### 9. Interact with Louis Login Frontend:
+### 9. Interact with Membrane Frontend:

-Ensure that the Louis Login Frontend React application is running, ideally on `localhost`.
-This application will serve as the frontend interface for users to provide their email addresses to Louis Login Backend.
+Ensure that the Membrane Frontend React application is running, ideally on `localhost`.
+This application will serve as the frontend interface for users to provide their email addresses to Membrane Backend.

 ---